mixersoft/snappi-assets-picker/README.md

 - width: width, in pixels, of the element on the screen to anchor popover onto.
 (Number)
 - height: height, in pixels, of the element on the screen to anchor popover onto.
 (Number)
 - arrowDir: Direction the arrow on the popover should point.
-Defined in Camera.PopoverArrowDirection (Number)
+Defined in Camera.PopoverArrowDirection (Number) You can use this value to force the popover to be positioned on a specific side of the rectangle(x, y, width, height).
 ```javascript
     Camera.PopoverArrowDirection = {
         ARROW_UP : 1,        // matches iOS UIPopoverArrowDirection constants